Alexcalyx/Kanji-Visualizer/kanji-visualizer-app/src/README.md

 3. **Reusability**: Common components are easily accessible across the app
 4. **Clean Imports**: Index files provide clean, semantic import paths
 5. **Developer Experience**: Intuitive folder structure makes it easy to find components
-6. **Performance**: Lazy loading and code splitting are easier to implement
+6. **Performance**: Lazy loading, code splitting, and intelligent caching
+7. **User Experience**: Fast loading times and offline capability

 ## 🔄 Migration Notes

 This structure was refactored from a flat components folder to improve organization and maintainability.
 All imports have been updated to use the new folder structure and component names.
+The caching system was added to improve performance and reduce API dependency.